technicat/resume/index.md

 - Available on the App Store and Steam

-- Rejected by the Mac App Store because it's too much like the iOS version which was a port of the desktop version and now they want all iOS apps on the Mac App store...

 - Formerly available on the Amazon Appstore, Nook store, Itch.io, and various crappy app stores (crappstores?)

 *game:* *bowling, 3D, Unity*